ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

   <img src="/img/2020-02-17-Combining-MongoDB-Atlas-and-AWS-Lambda/9-pending-peering-connection.png" width="70%" height="70%">
 </div>

 Notice that MongoDB created an `Atlas CIDR` which specifies the IP range in which your Atlas cluster will reside.
+Write this down, you will need it later on.
 We are connecting the Atlas IP range with the IP range of our AWS VPC, hence VPC peering.

 The peering connection is now pending.